mako-framework/docs/08_learn_more/00_date_and_time.md

 $time = TimeImmutable::createFromDate(2014, 4, 28, new DateTimeZone('Europe/Paris'));
 ```

-The `createFromTimestamp` method allows you to create a `TimeImmutable` instance using a UNIX timestamp.
+The `createFromTimestamp` method allows you to create an instance using a UNIX timestamp.
 There's an optional second parameter that accepts a valid time zone string or a `DateTimeZone` instance.

 ```php
 $time = TimeImmutable::createFromTimestamp($timestamp);